Cinderella: Summary

 Cinderella prays to the tree and the little birds provide her a beautiful dress.
 Art by Elenore Abbott.

 The girl goes back to the graveyard and asks to be clothed in silver and gold.
-The white bird drops a gold and silver gown and silk shoes.
-She goes to the feast.
-The prince dances with her all the time, claiming her as his dance partner whenever a gentleman asks for her hand, and when sunset comes she asks to leave.
+The white bird drops a gold and silver gown and silk shoes, which she wears to the feast.
+The prince dances with her all evening, claiming her as his dance partner whenever a gentleman asks for her hand, and when sunset comes she asks to leave.
 The prince escorts her home, but she eludes him and jumps inside the estate's pigeon coop.
-The father came home ahead of time and the prince asks him to chop the pigeon coop down, but Aschenputtel has already escaped from the back, to the graveyard to the hazel tree to return her fine clothes.
-The father finds her asleep in the kitchen hearth, and suspects nothing.
+When the father arrives home the prince asks him to chop down the pigeon coop, by which time Aschenputtel has already escaped to the graveyard and the hazel tree to return her fine clothes.
+The father finds Aschenputtel asleep in the kitchen hearth, and suspects nothing.
 The next day, the girl appears in grander apparel.
-The prince again dances with her the whole day, and when dark came, the prince accompanies her home.
-However, she climbs a pear tree in the back garden to escape him.
-The prince calls her father who chops down the tree, wondering if it could be Aschenputtel, but Aschenputtel was already in the kitchen when the father arrives home.
-The third day, she appears dressed in grand finery, with slippers of gold.
-Now the prince is determined to keep her, and has the entire stairway smeared with pitch.
-Aschenputtel, in her haste to elude the prince, loses one of her golden slippers on that pitch.
-The prince picks the slipper and proclaims that he will marry the maiden whose foot fits the golden slipper.
+The prince again dances with her the whole day, and when the sun sets the prince accompanies her home.
+However, this time she climbs a pear tree in the back garden to escape him.
+The prince calls her father who chops down the tree, wondering if it could be Aschenputtel, but she was only to be found in the kitchen when the father arrives home.
+The third day, she appears dressed in the grandest finery, with slippers of gold.
+Now the prince is determined to keep her, and has the entire stairway smeared with pitch so that he may prevent her escape.
+Aschenputtel, in her haste to elude the prince, loses one of her golden slippers in the pitch.
+The prince retrieves the slipper and proclaims that he will marry the maiden whose foot fits the golden slipper.